eosnetworkfoundation/docs/docs/40_node-operation/50_tutorials/10_watching-transfers.md

 ## Download the token ABI

 In order to watch for transfers, you will need to download the ABI for the token contract.
 You can either compile the contract yourself, or you can download the ABI directly.

-### Downloading the ABI directly

-You can download the ABI in a variety of ways:

 ### Using curl